Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Next-Gen Raidraptor.md

 # Next-Gen Raidraptor

-An archetype of DARK Winged Beast monsters, a revitalyzacion of the original [Raidraptor](https://yugipedia.com/wiki/Raidraptor) archetype.
+An archetype of DARK Winged Beast (and polytypically Machine) monsters, a revitalyzacion of the original [Raidraptor](https://yugipedia.com/wiki/Raidraptor) archetype.

 <br>